neomarkz/neomarkz/README.md

 # Netipong Choosri
-==I'm not Programmer or Developer, But I'm Jedi.
-May the force be with you.==
+I'm not Programmer or Developer, But I'm Jedi.
+May the force be with you.

 ## 🙋‍♂️ About Me